 Beilby Medal & Prize

-The Beilby Medal and Prize is awarded annually to a scientist or engineer to recognise substantial work of exceptional practical significance in applied materials science, chemical engineering, energy efficiency or a related field.
-Preference is given to candidates in the early stages of their career.
+The Beilby Medal and Prize is awarded annually to a scientist or engineer to recognise substantial work of exceptional practical significance in applied materials science, chemical engineering or a related field.
+Preference is given to candidates in the early stages of their career*.

-The award is administered in rotation by the Institute of Materials, Minerals and Mining (IOM3), The Royal Society of Chemistry (RSC) and the Society of Chemical Industry (SCI).
+The award is administered in turns by the Institute of Materials, Minerals and Mining (IOM3) and the Society of Chemical Industry (SCI).

-The award is open to members of IOM3, RSC and SCI and non-members based in the UK or overseas.
+The award is open to members of IOM3 and SCI and non-members based in the UK or overseas.

 About the Beilby Medal & Prize